amd-afa/E-Commerce-Restaurant-App/e_commerce_restaurant/README.md

 - lottie for animated loading state
 - logger to log the errors

-This project work on Android, ios, macOs and Web
+This project work on Android, ios and Web